Strain effects in phosphorous bound exciton transitions in silicon: Magnetic field dependency and strain effects

 Notably, we find that the data shows eight transition lines instead of six.
 The two extra lines are the outermost and less bright lines.
 These transitions are seemingly violating the transition selection rules $\Delta m=m_h-m_e=-1,0,1$, where $m_h$ and $m_e$ are the hole and electron spins, respectively.
 However, due to the mixing of the hole states at low fields (close to the avoided crossings) these transitions are not strictly forbidden.
 As the magnetic field increases the forbidden transition lines are getting fainter, which is the expected result, since the hole states become less mixed and the spin-values of the hole states are getting better defined at higher magnetic fields.

 From the data in Fig. \ref{fig:4K_magnet_sweep}(c) we can also extract the g-factors ($g_d,g_1,g_2$) defined in Eqs.~(\ref{eq:donorZeeman}) and (\ref{eq:holezeeman}).
-The donor g-factor $g_d$ anisotropy and strain dependence are well studied and we use the literature value 1.9985 for all data.
-The hole $g$-factors are known to have strong anisotropy between [100] and [111] crystal orientations \cite{Kaminskil1980,BeckThesis}.
-Here we determine the hole $g$-factors in [011] orientation, and fits to the data give $g_1$ and $g_2$ parameters shown in Table \ref{tab:fits}.
-Our $g_1$ and $g_2$ are well in line with the measurements in other crystal directions.
-Using these values we can also extract the g-factors for heavy-holes and light-holes (the slopes of the transitions if there would be no strain induced crossings) $g_{LH}$ and $g_{HH}$.
-These values are also shown in Table \ref{tab:fits} with known literature values for other crystal orientations.
+The donor electron g-factor $g_d$ anisotropy and strain dependence are well studied and we use the literature value 1.9985 for all data.
+The hole $g$-factors are known to have strong anisotropy between different crystal orientations \cite{Kaminskil1980,BeckThesis,Litvinenko2016}.
+Here we determine the hole $g$-factors in [011] orientation, and fits to the data give $g_1$ and $g_2$ parameters shown in Table~\ref{tab:fits}.
+Our $g_1$ and $g_2$ are well in line with the measurements in other crystal directions and also agree well with the values obtained in \cite{Litvinenko2016} at the high magnetic field quadratic Zeeman regime.
+Using the measured $g_1$ and $g_2$, we can also extract the g-factors for heavy-holes and light-holes (the slopes of the transitions if there would be no strain induced crossings) $g_{LH}$ and $g_{HH}$.
+These values are also shown in Table~\ref{tab:fits} with known literature values for several crystal orientations.
 Details of analytical calculation of $g_{LH}$ and $g_{HH}$ are shown in Section \ref{sec:gfactor}.
 They can also be extracted numerically.